billysometimes/spokes/doc/getting_started.md

   Models can be generated with the command:
     $ spokes generate model UserModel

+  models can be destroyed completely with the destroy command:
+  $ spokes destroy model botchedModel

   The default database is rethinkDB.  this can be changed in the settings.dart file, or a second database can be added.